datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 ```

-The first two blocks of code above create functions that return the y-value for the correpsonding group.
-The `matched_d` part reports the cummulative density for each group across the score range 6 to 140.
+The first two blocks of code above create functions that return the y-value for the corresponding group.
+The `matched_d` part reports the cumulative density for each group across the score range 60 to 140.
 Now, we can plot the curves against each other.

 ```r